CMASCenter/pcluster-cmaq/README.md

 ### Looking at the volumes on EC2, I can see that it is available, perhaps there is a conflict with the name /shared
-### I was also trying to copy the software from an S3 Bucket, and it didn't work.
+### Also trying to copy the software from an S3 Bucket, and it didn't work.
 It couldn't find the executable, when the job was submitted.
 ### It may have been a permissions issue, or perhaps the volume wasn't shared?

 ```